micahwoods/atcweb3/content/post/it-doesnt-have-to-be-so-complicated/index.md

 > Saline-Sodic -- in this case, the sodicity occurs and is combined with high total salts.
 Also irrelevant in sand rootzones because of reason mentioned above.
 The solution to this problem is to add gypsum, to restore soil structure, and then to add extra water to leach the salts.

-### Three recent conversations
+## Three recent conversations

+### 1. Sodium, sand, and gypsum

-1) I've written that "No matter how much sodium one puts into a sand rootzone, the soil structure cannot be affected, so gypsum won't be required."
+I've written that "No matter how much sodium one puts into a sand rootzone, the soil structure cannot be affected, so gypsum won't be required."

 A correspondent asked, "Is it because the salt water passes thru rather than staying in the sand, i.e. no salt water no salt?